 Browns Hole Trail is a 10.8 mile lightly trafficked out and back trail located near Huntsville, Utah that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from May until December.
+The trail offers a number of activity options and is best used from May until December.
 Dogs and horses are also able to use this trail.

 Brown's Hole is a back country trail that requires you to hike/horse ride from the Middle Fork Trail or Power Line Trail.
 It provides stunning views of Middle Fork Canyon, Shupe Canyon, and the Pineview Reservoir.
 Brown's Hole Trail is used primarily by horsemen and hikers.
 The story is Harvey Brown cut logs there in anticipation of transporting them to a sawmill.
 The area was so rugged he failed to get the logs out and was forced to abandon them.